These Easy Lemon Puff Pastry Sticks are flaky and delicious with a light sweet lemon filling and a nice lemon icing drizzle.

 - Preheat oven to 400 °F for a convection oven, and to 425 °F for a regular oven.

-- Line two baking sheets with Silpat mats and set aside.
+- Line two baking sheets with parchment paper of Silpat baking mats and set aside.

-- Mix lemon zest with sugar and set aside.
+- Mix lemon zest with granulated sugar and set aside.

-- Unroll the Wewalka puff pastry dough with the parchment paper attached onto a large cutting board.
+- Unfold the puff pastry dough.
+Roll out the dough to an even thickness with a rolling pin.
+Place the dough on a large cutting board.

 - Cut the dough into strips about 1-inch in width.
-Do not cut the dough directly on top of the Silpat.
-Remove the dough from the parchment paper, and place the cut strips on the silpat on top of a baking sheet, twisting the dough two or three times while placing it down on the sheet.
+Place the cut strips on the prepared baking sheet, twisting the dough two or three times while placing it down on the sheet.

 - Bake 13 to 15 minutes or until golden brown.

 - While the puff pastry bakes, make the icing.
 Combine icing ingredients (powdered sugar, butter, and lemon juice) and mix well.

 - Allow lemon puff pastry sticks to cool a bit, and drizzle with lemon icing.

 Nutritional information is based on third-party calculations, and should be considered estimates.
 Actual nutritional content will vary based on brands used, measuring methods, portion sizes, and more.